bekk/bekk-christmas/post/react/recoil-js - state-management-for react.md

 [Recoil.js](https://recoiljs.org/) is a new state management library for [React](https://www.google.com/search?q=reactjs&rlz=1C5CHFA_enNO890NO890&oq=reactjs&aqs=chrome..69i57j0l4j69i60l3.1252j0j7&sourceid=chrome&ie=UTF-8) — offering a React-ish API and a simple and powerful way of dealing with global, asynchronous and derived state 🔥

 Recoil aims to solve some specific challenges when working with modern React apps like *flexible shared state*, *derived state* and *global observation*.
+And like React, the original Recoil team works at facebook.

 If you have worked with React it should seem familiar.
 Just take a look at this example.
 First we use React with useState() to increment a number: